Tool Introduction

 - Q: What is the output format?

-A: The output results are displayed in a list format, including the calculated "Annual Percentage Yield (APY)", with the unit "%".
+A: The output result is displayed in a list format, including the calculated "Annual Percentage Yield (APY)", with the unit "% ".

 - Q: How should the number of compounding periods be determined?

 A: The number of compounding periods depends on the interest calculation method of the financial product.
-For example, if interest is settled monthly and added to the principal, the number of compounding periods n=12; if settled quarterly, n=4; if settled daily, n=365.
+For example, if interest is settled monthly and added to the principal, then the number of compounding periods n=12; if settled quarterly, then n=4; if settled daily, then n=365.

-- "Stated Annual Interest Rate / Nominal Rate (r)" should be entered directly as the numerical part of the percentage, for example, enter
+- The "Stated Annual/Nominal Interest Rate (r)" should directly input the numerical part of the percentage, for example, enter

 5 for 5%.

-- "Number of Compounding Periods Per Year (n)" must be a positive integer greater than 0.
+- The "Number of Compounding Periods Per Year (n)" must be a positive integer greater than 0.

 - "Decimal Places" should be set according to your requirements for result precision, ensuring it is a non-negative integer.

-- This tool calculates theoretical APY; actual investment returns may also be affected by other factors such as fees, taxes, and inflation.
+- This tool calculates the theoretical APY, and actual investment returns may also be affected by other factors such as fees, taxes, and inflation.